 - The cable machine Y raise offers almost unmatched versatility because you can change up the load, angle, grip positioning and body positioning easily.

 - Machine Y Raise are a safe and efficient tool to incorporate into your normal workout program.

-- This exercise works the posterior and lateral head of the deltoid, helping to pull our shoulders back and open up our chest, and this help to improve the posture.
+- This exercise works the posterior and lateral heads of the deltoid, helping to pull our shoulders back and open up our chest.
+This helps to improve our posture.